DFHack/dfhack/Readme.rst

 Options:

+``rename squad <index> "name"``
-:rename squad <index> "name": Rename squad by index to 'name'.
+  Rename squad by index to 'name'.
+``rename hotkey <index> \"name\"``
-:rename hotkey <index> \"name\": Rename hotkey by index.
-This allows assigning
-                                 longer commands to the DF hotkeys.
+  Rename hotkey by index.
+This allows assigning longer commands to the DF hotkeys.
+``rename unit "nickname"``
-:rename unit "nickname": Rename a unit/creature highlighted in the DF user
+  Rename a unit/creature highlighted in the DF user interface.
-                         interface.
+``rename unit-profession "custom profession"``
-:rename unit-profession "custom profession": Change proffession name of the
+  Change proffession name of the highlighted unit/creature.
-                                             highlighted unit/creature.
+``rename building "name"``
-:rename building "name": Set a custom name for the selected building.
+  Set a custom name for the selected building.
   The building must be one of stockpile, workshop, furnace, trap, siege engine or an activity zone.

 command-prompt
 --------------